MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-221-Work-Others/section-221.1.md

 ##### § 221.1 Investigation and supervision of hydropower projects under the Federal Power Act (ER 1140-2-4). #####

-(a) *Purpose.* This regulation1 establishes procedures for executing Corps of Engineers functions under the authority of the Federal Power Act (FPA) administered by the Department of Energy, Federal Energy Regulatory Commission (FERC), formerly Federal Power Commission.
+(a) *Purpose.* This regulation 1 establishes procedures for executing Corps of Engineers functions under the authority of the Federal Power Act (FPA) administered by the Department of Energy, Federal Energy Regulatory Commission (FERC), formerly Federal Power Commission.
 Based on a specific request from FERC, these functions include:

 1 This regulation supersedes ER 1140-2-4, 8 December 1967, and ER 1140-2-2, 10 September 1965.